sceaj/killbill-issue/README.md

 ## Summary

+This version of the repo has been upgraded to use Killbill 0.24, since 0.22 is EOL now.
+We weren't able to reproduce the issue in Killbill 0.24.

 My company has been experiencing an issue with Killbill 0.22 after upgrading from 0.20.
 There is an intermittent issue where the payload of the HTTP request is corrupt before handing it off to Jackson for deserialization.
 The repo is intended to reproduce with issue with the most basic configuration possible.